-Note that $\lambda_i$ is a measure of importance-It is a measurement about how many points are affected by i.
-If $\lambda_i$ is big, we would like to include this point in C. In this way, we can make C contains less points to get bigger coarsening ratio, which is extremely important for the classical AMG because it usually yields relatively small coarsening ratio.
+Note that λ_i is a measure of importance-It is a measurement about how many points are affected by i.
+If λ_i is big, we would like to include this point in C. In this way, we can make C contains less points to get bigger coarsening ratio, which is extremely important for the classical AMG because it usually yields coarsening ratios that are relatively close to 1.0.